drbaijsingh/CMAPSS-LSTM-RUL-Prediction/README.md

 ### 🚀 Predictive Maintenance | Time-Series Deep Learning | LSTM

 ## 🎯 Why This Project Matters

-Predicting the Remaining Useful Life (RUL) of complex systems like aircraft engines is a core task in predictive maintenance.
-Accurate RUL prediction helps reduce unplanned downtime, optimize maintenance schedules, and cut costs in industrial assets.
+Predicting the Remaining Useful Life (RUL) of complex systems such as aircraft engines is a core task in predictive maintenance.
+Accurate RUL prediction helps reduce unplanned downtime, optimize maintenance schedules, and lower operational costs in industrial assets.

 This repository provides:
-- A reproducible LSTM pipeline for all NASA CMAPSS subsets (FD001–FD004)
+- A reproducible LSTM-based pipeline for all NASA CMAPSS subsets (FD001–FD004)
 - NASA-standard engine-wise performance evaluation
 - Strong results across multiple operating and fault conditions

+---

 ## 📌 Overview
 This repository presents a unified LSTM-based framework for predicting the Remaining Useful Life (RUL) of turbofan engines using the NASA CMAPSS dataset.
 All four subsets (FD001–FD004) are evaluated using a consistent and reproducible pipeline.

-The project focuses on correct data parsing, RUL computation, sequence modeling, and NASA-standard engine-wise evaluation.
+The project emphasizes correct data parsing, RUL computation, sequence modeling, and NASA-standard engine-wise evaluation.

+---

 ## 📊 Dataset
 - **NASA CMAPSS** (FD001–FD004)
 - Multivariate time-series sensor data
 - Multiple operational and fault conditions

+> ⚠️ Raw dataset files are not included due to NASA licensing.

+---

 ## 🧠 Methodology
-- Correct CMAPSS parsing (`delim_whitespace=True`)
+- Correct CMAPSS parsing using `delim_whitespace=True`
 - RUL computation with **capping at 125 cycles**
 - Feature normalization
 - Sequence generation for LSTM
 - Engine-wise test evaluation (NASA standard)

+---

 ## 🏗 Model Architecture
 - LSTM (100 units)